Why The Best Stories Don’t Happen at 25 and Why You Should Stop Waiting

 So here’s your wake-up call, delivered with love and a nudge:

 Because the world does not need more 23-year-old philosophers writing about heartbreak they will forget by March.
+It needs you;

 your lived wisdom,